SC teachers face threats and physical harm in the classroom. Many end up quitting

 "Kill ms. turner"

-The three words may have been child’s play to the irreverent fifth-grader who wrote the note, then showed it to his classmates.
+The three words might have been child’s play to the irreverent fifth-grader who wrote the note, then showed it to his classmates.

 But to his teacher Susan Turner, now Susan Barnes, the threat was a tipping point.

-So in January, when Barnes got the job offer she'd been awaiting for months, she quit her job, abruptly ending to her more than 12-year career as a S.C. school teacher.
+So in January, when Barnes got the job offer she'd been awaiting for months, she quit her job, abruptly ending her more than 12-year career as an S.C. school teacher.
 She's now part of the growing ranks of teachers fleeing the state's classrooms.

 Student discipline is one of many reasons why teachers say they are leaving the profession, according to a survey of nearly 200 S.C. teachers conducted by the S.C.
 Department of Education and more than three dozen teachers interviewed by The State newspaper.